MPourjam/MSD-Documents/docs/source/Registration/metabolomics_facility_registeration.rst

 **Columns:**
     *   *Sample_ID*: This column holds the MSD ID of your samples to be used in order to assign upcoming metabolites in the file to proper samples of yours at MSD.
-MSD knows your samples by this IDs so that if you provide wrong MSD ID your metabolites in this exel won't be assigned to your registered sample at MSD. **NOTE** the second row of this column is empty.
+MSD knows your samples by this IDs so that if you provide wrong MSD ID your metabolites in this Excel won't be assigned to your registered sample at MSD. **NOTE** the second row of this column is empty.
     *   *Normalization*: The normalization method which the metabolomics facility used for normalization.
         **NOTE** the second row of this column is empty.